Why It Works

 Thanks to the high proportion of butter and sugar, that short burst won't encourage much gluten formation, but it will restore the emulsion, giving the cake a more even texture.
 After mixing, fold the batter once or twice with a flexible spatula to make sure it's perfectly homogeneous.

-How to Prepare Your Pans for Baking
+How to Prepare Your Pans

 The fastest way to ruin a well-made cake batter is to bake it in a crappy pan.
 Not only will bad pans cause problems like doming, excessive browning, a gummy bottom layer, and a tough crust, they can also exacerbate any existing problems with the batter.
 Check out my guide to cake pans to be sure your pans aren't sabotaging your efforts.